WEEK 12 – Breathing for anxiety

 A breath is for life, not just for anxiety!

 So I’ll do more on these in a later post, but for now, just try these out to see what works for you.
-There is no right or wrong way (other than breathing deeper and lower!) so aim to find what creates a calming effect for you and practice them daily.
-Done regularly, you will increase what is known as your ‘vagal tone’ which has been proven to lower stress and anxiety, increase resilience and cognitive functioning.
+There is no right or wrong way (other than breathing slower and lower!) so aim to find what creates the most calming effect for you and practice the techniques daily.
+Careid out regularly, you will increase what is known as your ‘vagal tone’ which has been proven to lower stress and anxiety, increase resilience and cognitive functioning.
 So breathe your way to good health.

 Wednesday worry tips series